BrownCSCI1230/docs/2022/missive.md

-# CSCI 1230 Course Syllabus
+# CSCI 1230 Course Missive

 Welcome to CSCI 1230, the longest-running computer graphics course in the known universe!
 This document will get you started with the course.